jangmarker/tt1_fasttext/README.md

 - string_view
 - experimental/filesystem

-It was tested with Visual Studio 15.0 2017 and GCC 7.2.1.
+It was tested with GCC 7.2.1.

 ## Usage